-The ALCO is the central organisational unit of annual, medium-term and long-term liquidity management, in addition to Treasury, and receives information on the following regularly:
+The ALCO is the central organisational unit of annual, medium-term and long-term liquidity management, in addition to SALM, and receives information on the following regularly:

-- Medium-term (for the current year and the following year) cash flow forecast broken down by month, with a plan/actual analysis. - Liquidity available within 30 days (net cash flows from normal banking activities + due investments + market value of liquidity buffers).
+- Medium-term (for the current year and the following year) cash flow forecast broken down by month, with a plan/actual analysis. - Liquidity accessible within 30 days.
 The limit is defined by the ALCO. - The bond portfolio's duration and modified duration indicator.
 The limit is defined by the ALCO. - The bond portfolio's maturity structure (maturity concentration). - The difference between the bond portfolio's market value and carrying amount.
-In the case of a liquidity emergency, detailed reporting is necessary to define the liquidity order. - Controlling and business intelligence: A portfolio model is prepared monthly for liquidity planning, and it forecasts every cash movement related to customers on a monthly basis.
-The parameters relevant for individual customer behaviour can be modified from time to time, and the feedback from the liquidity plan/actual analysis can provide the basis for this.
+In the case of a liquidity emergency, detailed reporting is necessary to define the liquidity order.